chef/automate/components/docs-chef-io/content/automate/ha_iam_user.md

 1. Download and save the *Secret access key*.

 {{< figure src="/images/automate/ha_aws_iam_user_created.png" alt="AWS IAM User Created with Access Key">}}

 1. Take a note of the Access key ID and Secret access key.

-Now let’s configure our AWS CLI to deploy our applications from our command line.
+Now let's configure our AWS CLI to deploy our applications from our command line.

 Refer [Creating an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) page for creating an IAM user through CLI and API methods.